 Development Approval - a permit or other administrative or quasi-judicial written approval pursuant to an ordinance adopted under authority of 160D that is required prior to commencing development or undertaking a specific project or development proposal.
 Development approvals include plat approvals pursuant to Article 8 and Development Agreements pursuant to Article 10.
 It also includes building permits issued by local governments evidencing compliance with the state building code and all local regulations, as provided in Article 11.
 The revocation of a development approval must follow the same process as was used for the issuance of approval, in accordance with 160D-403(f).
 Development Approvals may be provided in electronic form.
 All Development Approvals must be applied for by a person with a property interest in the property, or a contract to purchase the property.
-Development Approvals run with the land, and shall not be repealed except through the same process as was used for a period of twelve months, unless otherwise described herein.
+Development Approvals run with the land, and shall not be repealed except through the same process as was used for approval.
+In accordance with G.S.
+160D-403(c), Development Approvals shall lapse and be required to be reapplied for if work is discontinued for a period of twelve months, unless otherwise described herein.